mjrgh/PinscapePico/README.md

 * GUI configuration and testing tool, with detailed visualizations of hardware and software status for button inputs, feedback device outputs, plunger sensor, and IR features

+### No smart light strip support

+Pinscape Pico (like its KL25Z predecessor) doesn't have any support for smart light strips with individually addressable LEDs, such as WS2812B strips.
+You still need a separate controller for that.

+The Pico hardware is powerful enough to handle the WS2812B protocol concurrently with the other Pinscape functions, so I might look into adding this at some point.
+However, the Pico is also quite limited on GPIO ports, so I'm not sure anyone would really be all that happy trying to cram both functions into a single Pico, when they consider how severely it would constrain the available GPIO ports for each function.
+I think everyone might end up happiest with the current situation, where you just use a separate, dedicated controller for the your smart LED strips.

 ## Documentation

 The main documentation right now is the Config Tool help.
 That has extensive